Adrianodelvincio/Thesis/README.md

 # Thesis
-Commissioning and first data analysis of the MREX experiment.

-1. Prepare the idex of the thesis
+1. Prepare the idex of the thesis - [x]